 Use your keywords

-Also, use your main keywords everywhere possible, from your URL and your main content to your titles, meta-data etc..
+First of all choosing a domein for your website that includes your keywords (like joomlaseo.com for my site) could be nice, but it is definitely possible to rank perfectly well for a domain without keywords.
+Then, use your keywords everywhere possible, from your URL and your main content to your titles, meta-data etc..
 But do so wisely, don't over do this (no keyword stuffing).
 Also, this article on magazine.joomla.org has some interesting reading on recent updates from Google to prevent over-optimization.
 A nice tool that can help you write texts for SEO is Webtexttool.
 It can be used right in your Joomla article as a live-SEO check.

 And again: when writing your content, focus on readability.
 Badly written text with too much focus on keywords will drive your visitors away.
 A nice tool to chek readability is the Hemingway app.